psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 ## Lost

-My false assumption about NX protection lead me down some windy paths to nowhere.
-First I, considered exploiting the Structured Exception Handler chain.
-But those values were too far down the stack to overwrite.
-Next I considered using the restricted write ability and format strings and calls to printf to create a fully arbitrary write.
-This was partically successful.
+My false assumption about NX protection led me down some windy paths to nowhere.
+First, I considered exploiting the Structured Exception Handler chain.
+But those values were too far down the stack to overwrite with our limited write capability.
+Next, I considered using the restricted write and format strings and calls to printf to create a fully arbitrary write.
+This was partially successful.
 I was able to use negative offsets on the write function to overwrite the format string.
 The only problem was that it turns out Windows disables the "%n" operator by default for safety.

 ## The Hard Way

 Finally, I settled on a course of action.
 I would use ROP to open the flag in "d:\flag.txt" and read it into the number buffer, and send it via the socket.
 I would use the functions _sopen_s and _read from the uartbase.dll.
 These functions are particularly nice because they behave like standard POSIX open / read functions and use numbered file handles.
-I would store the ROP chain in the number buffer and use the buffer overflow to gain control of EIP and repairing the stack cookie with the arbitrary read.
+I would store the ROP chain in the number buffer and use the buffer overflow to gain control of EIP and repair the stack cookie with the arbitrary read.

 # Part 1.
 Stack Cookie
 The stack in this program is protected with a cookie and exception handlers.
 Reading the cookie is fairly easy with the read functionality of the program.
 Using a simple loop you can dump stack values until you find the return value for the function on the stack (index 287).
 The saved base pointer (index 286) and cookie (index 285) are just above that on the stack.
 See below: